 The Group provided regular trainings to members in the Board of Directors and arranged relevant training courses to Directors as a minimum on annual basis in accordance with the corporate governance code.
-In the Reporting Period, a total of 9 Directors participated in these trainings which amounted to 18 hours in total, consequently each Director has been trained on the related topic of not less than 2 hours.
+In the reporting year, the training topics for Directors focused on the internal control and associated consultation conclusions, as well as those updates in the corporate governance requirements.
+A total of 9 Directors participated in those trainings which amounted to 18 hours in total, consequently each Director has been trained on the related topic of no less than 2 hours.

-In addition to the aforesaid trainings for Directors, general staff has also participated in such trainings related to anti-corruption topics.
-Training arrangement has been particularly provided to those employees who were exposed to relevant risks when working with external stakeholders.
-The scope of trainings generally covered the employee's code of conduct and company's policies which related to the aspects like prohibition of corruption, bribery, fraud, legal non-compliance, extortion and other misconduct.
-In the Reporting Period, a total of 24 non-director staff participated in such trainings which amounted to 174 hours.
+In addition to the aforesaid trainings for Directors, general staff has also participated in trainings related to anti-corruption topics.
+Special training arrangement has been provided to those employees whose work duties were exposed to relevant risks when working with external stakeholders.
+The scope of trainings generally covered the employee's code of conduct and company's policies which related to the integrity aspects, covering prohibition of corruption, bribery, fraud, illegal practices, extortion, and other misconduct.
+During the Reporting Period, a total of 40 non-director staff participated in such trainings which amounted to 43 hours.